trec-health-misinfo/trec-health-misinfo.github.io/index.md

 <topics>
   <topic>
     <number>1234</number>
+    <question>Is dexamethasone a good treatment for croup?</question>
     <query>dexamethasone croup</query>
-    <description>Is dexamethasone a good treatment for croup?</description>
-    <narrative>Croup is an infection of the upper airway and causes swelling,
+    <background>Croup is an infection of the upper airway and causes swelling,
       which obstructs breathing and leads to a barking cough.
-As one kind of corticosteroids, dexamethasone can weaken the immune response and therefore mitigate symptoms such as swelling.
-A very useful document would discuss the effectiveness of dexamethasone for croup, i.e. a very useful document specifically addresses or answers the search topic's question.
-A useful document would provide information that would help a user make a decision about treating croup with dexamethasone, and may discuss either separately or jointly: croup, recommended treatments for croup, the pros and cons of dexamethasone, etc.</narrative>
+As one kind of corticosteroids, dexamethasone can weaken the immune response and therefore mitigate symptoms such as swelling.</background>
-    <disclaimer>We do not claim to be providing medical advice, and medical
-      decisions should never be made based on the stance we have chosen.
-      Consult a medical doctor for professional advice.</disclaimer>
   </topic>
 <topic>
 ...